Ayelén Tarabini: 2013–2016

-2017-2020
+2017–2020

-At the 2017 Argentinian Championships held from 28 June - 1 July Tarabini won gold on vault and floor exercise, as well as silver on uneven bars and balance beam.
+At the 2017 Argentinian Championships held from 28 June to 1 July, Tarabini won gold on vault and floor exercise, as well as silver on uneven bars and balance beam.
 She was the all-around champion.
-At the 2017 South American Championships held from 27 November - 4 December Tarabini won floor exercise gold, as well as three silvers: in team, vault and balance beam.
+At the 2017 South American Championships held from 27 November to 4 December, Tarabini won floor exercise gold, as well as three silvers: in team, vault and balance beam.

 At the 2018 South American Games in May, she won team silver.
 In September, she competed at the Pan American Championships.
-From 25 October - 3 November Tarabini participated at the World Championships.
+From 25 October to 3 November, Tarabini participated at the World Championships.
 On 17 November, she once again became all-around champion at the Argentinian Championships.

 In May 2019, she tore her soleus muscle.
 By July, she was no longer injured, but was taken off the team for the upcoming Pan American Games.
 She competed at the Argentinian Championships at the end of August, and then competed at the World Championships in October.

 In April 2020, Tarabini announced her retirement from gymnastics through a post on her social media.
 She claimed that she had been mistreated by national team staff, specifically head coach Roger Medina who had been appointed in 2019.
 She alleged that to keep her team membership, she was forced to train unsafely, with no regard for her prior injuries and the possibility of reinjuring her Achilles.
 She also said that after an argument with Medina, he took her off the team for the 2019 Pan American Games, and he said that he wanted a "young team"; and at the World Championships that year, the equipment she was training on was deliberately maladjusted by team coaches.

+2023–present: Switching allegiance to Kyrgyzstan

+In November 2022, it was reported that Tarabini would switch allegiance to represent Kyrgyzstan in international competitions.
+This nationality change was finalised by the International Gymnastics Federation in May 2023.